Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 * NANO (Nano Engineering)
 * ROBOTICS AI (Robotics and Artificial Intelligence Engineering)

 Each major has a different number of seats.
-For the Early Admission round, there are a total of 165 seats available across all majors.
+For the Early Admission round, there are a total of 165 seats available across all majors, with the distribution as follows:

 * NANO: 40, AERO: 20, ICE: 45, ADME: 30, AI: 30